-Teachers of Distance Education Programs
+Teachers of Distance Education Programs:

 In addition to K-12 or Adult Education Certification, teachers of EPE Distance Education programs must have specific and appropriate training for the Distance Education program to generate EPE.
-This training is available through each of the seven RAEN offices only and must be completed before the teacher is assigned to any Distance Education program.
+This training is available through each of the seven RAEN offices only and must be completed before the teacher is assigned to any Distance Education program, and the training must be completed every three (3) years.

 Agencies wishing to offer EPE Distance Education programs for the first time may be approved provisionally as part of their comprehensive plan.
 These new programs may not generate EPE aid until a teacher has received the NYSED approved EPE Distance Education training.
-If a teacher leaves an agency that has been offering EPE Distance Education, the agency may still offer the EPE Distance Education program providing the new teacher was trained by the previous teacher and that the new teacher is enrolled in the next training session available through the RAEN.
+If a teacher leaves an agency that has been offering EPE Distance Education, the agency may still offer the EPE Distance Education program providing the agency submits an attestation to AEPP that the new teacher was trained by the previous teacher and that the new teacher is enrolled in the next training session available through the RAEN.
 This is done to allow continuity of a program since EPE Distance Education training is not always immediately available.
 In no case will training by a previous teacher substitute for the NYSED approved training beyond this single exception.
-Permission to offer the program pending training will be considered on a case-by- case basis.
+The agency must request AEPP permission to continue to offer the Distance Education Program pending RAEN training.
+These requests will be considered on a case-by-case basis.